Directions and industry requirements are regularly updated

-- keep up to date with information on coronavirus (COVID-19), for example by regularly checking the DHHS website, and regularly share this information with employees
+- keep up to date with information on COVID-19, for example by regularly checking the DH website, and regularly share this information with employees

-- maintain regular communication with employees on how coronavirus (COVID-19) is being managed at the workplace, and what controls are being put in place
+- maintain regular communication with employees on how COVID-19 is being managed at the workplace, and what controls are being put in place

 - provide information to employees in a format that they can readily understand (for example in their own language) and in multiple formats, such as email, posters and verbally